Abundance34/Recipes_Webscraping/README.md

 For food.com, I scraped 429 recipes and 424 comments.

-For Cookpad, I scraped 89 recipes and 0 comments (The website didn't have a single comment on it's recipes).
+For Cookpad, I scraped 1241 recipes

 For Kitchenaid (Yummly), I scraped 35 recipes and 0 comments (The website didn't have a single comment on it's recipes)